fahmidur/http-bench-1/README.md

 </html>
 ```

-This was selected in order to match one of the endpoints in the Boost Beat v1.85.0 Small HTTP Example.
+This was selected in order to match one of the endpoints in the Boost Beast v1.85.0 Small HTTP Example.
-It exercises dynamic string concatenation, or templating, which
+It exercises some dynamic string concatenation which is common for HTTP
-is common for HTTP application servers.
+application servers.

 ## Test Tools